ggirelli/fastx-barber/README.md

 * Export reads that do not match the provided pattern.
 * Parallelized processing by splitting the fastx file in chunks.
 * Filter reads based on quality score of extracted flags.
-    - Supports Sanger QSCORE definition (not old Solexa/Illumina one), and allows to specify different PHRED offsets.
+    - Supports Sanger QSCORE definition (not old Solexa/Illumina one).
+    - Allows to specify different PHRED offsets.

 ## Requirements